 I’ve been very fortunate to learn some valuable lessons while on my novel journey.
 First, always be prepared for people to ask to read your (unfinished) work.
 Second, if they don’t ask to read it, prepare to be asked to write something for them.
 And, lastly, there will inevitability be days (possibly even weeks) when the writing productivity stalls.

-I learned the latter after going for my yearly eye exam…well, closer to five-year eye exam.
+I learned the latter after going for my yearly eye exam… well, more like my five-year eye exam.

 My exam started off well.
 I finished the paperwork and was seen in less than fifteen minutes.
 After some initial poking and prodding, the doctor placed the “blurry drops” in my eyes.
 “You don’t have any work to do today, right?” she joked as the drops landed on their target.
 I laughed, thankful that I didn’t blink and thinking nothing of her doctor humor.
 Unfortunately, that was just the beginning, but I’ll just say I learned my lesson and will make yearly appointments from now on.

-The whole thing took more than two hours.
+Turned out, my entire exam took well over two hours.
 My parting gifts included a (expensive) glasses prescription, a parking ticket on my car and blurry/light sensitive vision.
-I hadn’t made arrangements so I had to drive myself home.
+I hadn’t thought to make arrangements so I had to drive myself home.
 It took some time but I eventually found my way back, which resulted in the decision to stay home for the day.

 Skipping my walk meant I had extra time in my schedule to dedicate to writing.
 After I turned the computer on, I retreated to the kitchen for a quick lunch before writing.
 When I returned, the bright glow of the screens quickly reminded me of my eye’s sensitivity.
 With nothing more to do, I walked to the couch in defeat.